Cube-OS/cubeOS/docs/deep-dive/design-decisions.rst

-KubOS Design Decisions
+CubeOS Design Decisions
 ======================

-This doc records the high-level reasoning for some of our major design decisions made while architecting KubOS.
+This doc records the high-level reasoning for some of our major design decisions made while architecting CubeOS.

 Linux vs RTOS
 -------------

-Check out the :ref:`real-time section <real-time>` in our KubOS Design doc for information about this decision.
+Check out the :ref:`real-time section <real-time>` in our CubeOS Design doc for information about this decision.

 Buildroot
 ---------

-When deciding on which tool to use in order to configure and build Kubos Linux, we compared `Buildroot <https://buildroot.org/>`__ and `Yocto <https://www.yoctoproject.org/>`__.
+When deciding on which tool to use in order to configure and build CubeOS Linux, we compared `Buildroot <https://buildroot.org/>`__ and `Yocto <https://www.yoctoproject.org/>`__.

 Both systems are widely adopted, actively maintained, and have an easy learning curve.